Paul Thomas Anderson Quote

 About Paul Thomas Anderson

-Anderson is noted for his regular collaborations with cinematographer Robert Elswit, costume designer Mark Bridges, composers Jon Brion and Jonny Greenwood, and several actors, most frequently the late Philip Seymour Hoffman.
-He has also directed music videos for various artists, including Fiona Apple, Radiohead, Haim, Joanna Newsom, Aimee Mann, Jon Brion and Michael Penn.
-In 2015, he directed a documentary, Junun, about the making of the album Junun in India.
-In 2019, he directed the short music film, Anima, starring singer Thom Yorke.
+Anderson is noted for his collaborations with cinematographer Robert Elswit, costume designer Mark Bridges, composers Jon Brion and Jonny Greenwood, and several actors.
+He has directed music videos for artists including Fiona Apple, Haim, Aimee Mann, Joanna Newsom, Michael Penn, Radiohead and the Smile.
+He also directed the documentary Junun (2015) and the short music film Anima (2019).